 - Streaming Platform: HBO Max

-Andrei Tarkovsky is known to make huge impacts on the cinema focused on various sci-fi films.
+Andrei Tarkovsky is known to greatly impact the cinema focused on various sci-fi films.
 This movie is a complex one that shows astronauts having wild hallucinations about various things that might or might not be true.
 The remake of Solaris was made in 2002 with a mixture of romance by George Clooney.

 14. Jurassic Park (1994)